 Individuals seeking therapy who are experiencing financial stress should contact us directly to discuss concessions.

-The cost for groups can vary, pricing for participation in groups can be found on other pages of this website.
+The cost for groups can vary, an approximation of cost can be provided on request.

 Pelican arts believes all children should be safe, happy, and empowered.
 We take our legal and moral obligations to report concerns of child’s safety seriously and are committed to preventing child abuse and identifying risks early.
 The safety of children and young people is everyone’s responsibility.